ErDanieh/ErDanieh/README.md

 ### Bienvenido a ErDanieh 😋
-En este pequeño Github encontrarás ayuda para salvar las asignaturas de Ingeniería informática en la UA aquí encontrarás materiales tanto teóricos como prácticos, la mayoría con buena nota, así que si vas a coger alguno sueltate una estrillita al repo y más gente podrá aprobar UwU.
-- 🌱 Estoy aprendiendo Javascript ahora mismo
-- 👯 Colaborando en la Universidad de Alicante
-- 💬 Si necesitas algo puedes escribirme a mi correo :) o en twitter si lo prefieres
+### Hi!!
+Wellcome to my Profile
+In this profile i'm currently uploading the project that i made on the UA university, whith the goal to help all my career mates

+- 🌱 I’m currently learning Hyperledger Fabric and improving my skills at the frontEnd
+- 💬 If you need something you can mail me :)
-- 📫 Este es mi correo: danielasensi444@outlook.com
+- 📫 This is my mail: danielasensi444@outlook.com
-- ⚡ Fun fact: Tengo un gatete 🐈
+- ⚡ Fun fact: I have a cat 🐈

+I know many technologies here I leave you a list of all:

 <!--
 **ErDanieh/ErDanieh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.